robertbrodrecht/launchpad/README.md

 * Calculated percentage root font size based on SASS variable.
 You enter '10px' and that gets converted to 62.5%.
 * REM mixin based on root font size variable (see previous bullet) to make it dead easy to use REMs with a fallback.
 E.g. <code>@include rem('padding', 5px 20px);</code>
 * Vertical rhythm based on SASS variables.
-* Grid system using SASS variables to convert a gutter width as a percent at a particular container width, and simultanious gutter-less classes via <code>.no-gutter</code>.
+* Grid system using SASS variables to convert a gutter width as a percent at a particular container width, and simultanious gutter-less classes via <code>@extend %row-no-gutter</code>.
+You can also set a variable to generate column classes for use in HTML.
 * Conditional comments for IE8/9 that don't make your HTML look like a janky mess.
 Use <code>.msie-8 ~ *</code> as your a prefix to a selector to change styles for IE8.
 * Unsupported browser "[Universal Stylesheet](https://code.google.com/p/universal-ie6-css/)."